 The town itself boasts a fantastic network of public footpaths being located on the Shropshire Way and the Kerry Ridgeway, an ancient drovers’ route across stunning upland into Wales.

 The town also hosts an annual Walking Festival in May postponed until 2022

 If you prefer to explore on two wheels cycle route 44 passes through the town.
 Bishop's Castle also holds a Tandem Triathlon every July.

 If you are seeking a thrill without wheels Paragliding, hang gliding and gliding all take place on the Longmynd.

-The number of pubs and breweries in this small town is part of its history as a Drovers Town, a watering hole for drovers and cattle on their way to market.
+The number of pubs and breweries in this small town is part of its history as a Drovers Town, a watering hole for drovers and livestock on the way to market.
 The town still has six pubs,with a history of 42!
-Two Pubs have breweries The Six Bells and the Three Tuns, and has a popular Real Ale Festival every July.
+Two Pubs have breweries The Six Bells and the Three Tuns, and a popular Real Ale Festival every July.
 All within walking distance of Number 5

 Photographs by Abi Dakin